Free Will in Ancient Thought

-What explains why someone acts against a desire of reason is a fact about his past: namely, he "has failed to submit oneself to the training, practice, exercise, discipline, and reflection which would ensure that one's nonrational desires are reasonable, that one acts for reasons, rather than on impulse, and hence that, if there is a conflict, one follows reason."
+Aristotle, according to Frede, thinks that what explains why someone acts on an unreasonable nonrational desire is a fact about his past: that he "has failed to submit [him]self to the training, practice, exercise, discipline, and reflection which would ensure that [his] nonrational desires are reasonable, that [he] acts for reasons, rather than on impulse, and hence that, if there is a conflict, [he] follows reason."

 10. It should now be clear why Aristotle does not have a notion of a will.
 One's willing, one's desire of reason, is a direct function of one's cognitive state, of what reason takes to be a good thing to do.
 One's nonrational desire is a direct function of the state of the nonrational part of the soul.
 One acts either on a rational desire, a willing, or on a nonrational desire, an appetite.
 In the case of conflict, there is not a further instance which would adjudicate or resolve the matter.
 In particular, reason is not made to appear in two roles, first as presenting its own case and then as adjudicating the conflict by making a decision or choice.
 How the conflict gets resolved is a matter of what happened in the past, perhaps the distant past.